-Hill Olson is the Interim President & CEO of the Immunization Partnership where she manages daily program and administrative operations.
+Hill Powell is the Interim President & CEO of the Immunization Partnership where she manages daily program and administrative operations.
 She oversees program development, implementation, and evaluation to ensure existing and emerging community needs are met.

 She is a licensed attorney and certified mediator.
-Before joining the TIP team, Olson spent eight years working in the public health and government sector.
+Before joining the TIP team, Powell spent eight years working in the public health and government sector.
 She has experience in several leadership positions, including administering ten departments ranging from compliance and auditing to HIPAA privacy and security.

 Powell earned her Bachelor of Business Administration in marketing research and analysis and sales management from the University of Houston and her Juris Doctor from South Texas College of Law.